 A major Stoic meditation is on understanding the things out of our control and those things in our control.
 And yes there are also Buddhist texts talking about the same thing.

-Know why you want to start a meditation practice,
+Know why you want to start a meditation practice,and realize your motivations and intentions may change over time.

 To do this meditation some teachers will recommend following the breath, a sound, or even an external object like a rock or even a Buddhist statue.